Toloka/docs/en/guide/concepts/pool_csv.md

 For more information about creating the file, see the [Guide](pool_csv.md).
 If there are errors during the upload, look up the error description on this [page](task_upload.md).

+{% endcut %}

-#### Why do I see a syntax error when I upload a task where a Toloker has to view an image and write feedback?
+{% cut "Why do I see a syntax error when I upload a task where a Toloker has to view an image and write feedback?" %}

 The error might occur if the expected input type is URL, but a string is received.